Top 10 Sexually Transmitted Diseases in the UK - Ashcroft Pharmacy

 Syphilis

-Syphilis is caused by a bacteria known as Treponema pallidum.
-It is spread through sex, getting into contact with an infected sore, and mother to child during birth.
+Syphilis is caused by a bacterium known as Treponema pallidum.
+It is spread through sex, getting into contact with an infected sore, and from mother to child during birth.
 Syphilis can cause miscarriage, premature birth, and fetal death.

-Syphilis is treatable especially when noticed earlier.
-If left untreated the disease can cause permanent damage, especially in the reproductive organs.
+Syphilis is treatable, especially when noticed earlier.
+If left untreated,d the disease can cause permanent damage, especially in the reproductive organs.

-In the second stage, you will notice several symptoms such as; headache, weight loss, fever, fatigue, inflamed lymph nodes, and lesions in the mouth.
+In the second stage, you will notice several symptoms such as

-In the latent stage, the bacteria keep on spreading in the body though the symptoms tend to disappear.
+In the latent stage, the bacteria keep on spreading in the body,y though the symptoms tend to disappear.

-In the tertiary stage, the disease may affect various parts of the body such as the brain and heart and this may cause complications in the mentioned body parts.
+In the tertiary stage, the disease may affect various parts of the body, such as the brain and heart, and this may cause complications in these body parts.

-Syphilis symptoms may appear from the tenth day since you transmitted the disease.
+Syphilis symptoms may appear from the tenth day after you are infected with the disease.
 The disease is tested through a swab test, blood test, or physical examination of the affected genital areas.

 Treatment for Syphilis: Syphilis is treated with antibiotics, typically penicillin.
 The choice of antibiotic and duration of treatment depend on the stage of syphilis.